lucasktlee/posts/drafts/3-ASEAN-e-commerce-observations.md

 For e-commerce companies (or indeed any company operating primarily in the online space), **mobile-first** is a _necessity._ For many Southeast Asian residents, mobile is their _only_ means of accessing the internet.
 For example, [Lazada](http://lazada.com), one of Southeast Asia’s largest e-commerce companies, has seen the traffic share of mobile (smartphone and tablet) go from 11% in 2013 to almost 50% by the end of the first quarter of 2014.<sup><a href="#fn05" id="fref05"></a></sup> As such, designing a “desktop” site and then subtracting features to generate a “mobile” site is particularly unwise.

-Mobile first also means developing sites and user experiences that are lightweight and do not involve large heavy
+Mobile first also means developing sites and user experiences that are lightweight to minimize loading times and data downloads on bandwidth constrained connections.
+It may involve building mobile apps for Android and iOS to offer a native experience on customers’ devices.
+It may also involve e-commerce via social media networks like [Facebook](https://www.facebook.com/) and [Instagram](http://instagram.com).

+Indeed, informal <abbr>C2</abbr> e-commerce in Southeast Asia often happens via social media, for example Instagram, where a customer might browse products on an Instagram “shop”, make product inquiries via [Line](http://line.me/en/), make payment via bank transfer or other method (often not credit cards), send confirmation of payment to the shop by Line, and receive shipment and tracking data by Line.<sup><a href="#fn06" id="fref06">6</a></sup> This informal e-commerce on social media accounts for approximately 30% (by volume) of all e-commerce transactions in Southeast Asia.

 While mobile penetration is high, one must note that _e-commerce_ penetration remains low, with Bain &#38; Company noting that only one in four consumers above the age of 16 had ever made an online purchase.